 An email is automatically generated by our database as soon as your experiment plate has been imaged and packaged to notify you that your outcomes are ready to review.
-During the imaging of a microassay plate, 1536 individual TIFF images are sent from the reader table to a file server.
-The image data are processed and packaged with a file that contains the chemical cocktails associated with the experiments.
-The TIFF images are converted to JPEG format and placed on a secure ftp server for password-protected access by users.
+During the imaging of a microassay plate, individual images are sent from the Rock Imager to an internal file server.
+The images are converted to JPEG format and placed on a secure ftp server for password-protected access by users.
 The results are available to geographically distant investigators as soon as they are available in-house.

 How do I view my image data?